 - Wash your diaper bag.
 Over time, your diaper bag is going to get yucky -- especially if you occasionally have to stuff a dirty diaper in there.
 So get in the habit of washing it occasionally.

 Although it’s easy to get stressed about germs and your baby -- especially during diaper changes -- experts say you don’t need to worry so much.
-A baby usually cannot get sick from his own germs.
+A baby usually cannot get sick from their own germs.

 “If you just have one baby, the germs on your changing table are just his germs,” says Jana.
 “They aren’t really a danger to him.
 It’s more about hygiene and cleanliness than a health risk.”